PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ownership gate pass, together with Ruff and syntax validation.
 The exporter shrank by another 85 lines.
 No model conversion or inference was run.

+Channel-first passthrough expression tracing, recursive static resolvability, and shape-preserving unary direct-emission eligibility now live in the Torch- free `pytorch_channel_first_policy.py` owner.
+All three moved function ASTs match checkpoint `bcb2d4e` exactly; two direct policy contracts and the focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 131 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-